 - The Conservation Board's 2001 Annual Report evaluated 23 wetland-related permits that were finalized by the Town in 2001.
 Based on that investigation, the Conservation Board found: (1) a wetland area loss of 4,250 square feet, with a mitigation gain of 6,075 square feet; (2) a loss of 39,602 square feet of wetland buffer, which includes "any project activity that takes placed within the original one hundred or fifty foot [required buffer] area."
 Buffer mitigation gain was not tracked. - Yorktown has also experienced some wetland segmentation. - One example is along the south side of Route 202 in Crompond, where parts of wetlands were filled in over time, leaving smaller, fragmented wetlands connected by culverts.
 There may be other such examples in Yorktown, although a comprehensive study has not been done for the purposes of the Comprehensive Plan. - Such fragmentation is problematic from the viewpoint of hydrology and ecology.
 Such smaller pieces, when cut off from a larger wetland system, are changed in their function. - Wetland mitigation requirements presently do not consider wetland function but require only that an area the same size as the filled wetland be re-created elsewhere.
 As a result, according to the Town's Environmental Code Officer, some wetland mitigation projects have not re-created the original wetland function.
 Others have been overcome by invasive species, compromising their effectiveness. - Yorktown has a Freshwater Wetlands and Watercourse Protection Law, Chapter 178 of the Town Code. - Development in wetlands, watercourses, and buffer areas is not strictly prohibited, but a permit is required.
 Regulations require a 100-foot buffer around wetlands and watercourses greater than 1 acre in size. - The goal of the law is to achieve no net loss of wetlands and wetland buffer areas.
-The law is also intended to ensure that activities in and around wetlands and watercourses do not threaten public safety or welfare, the natural environment, or cause nuisances by: - Exacerbating flood impacts, - Increasing erosion, - Increasing water pollution, - Intruding on sensitive habitat areas, - Interfering with species ability to feed, - Impeding wetland recharge or discharge, - Altering wetland hydro-periods,
+The law is also intended to ensure that activities in and around wetlands and watercourses do not threaten public safety or welfare, the natural environment, or cause nuisances by: - Exacerbating flood impacts, - Increasing erosion, - Increasing water pollution,

-- Destroying educational sites, - Interfering with public navigation rights or recreational opportunities, - Destroying or damaging significant views and aesthetics. - Yorktown has developed a more stringent definition of a wetland than the State by including not only areas inundated with water, but also areas over 1,000 square feet with hydric soils and/or having enough water to sustain hydric plants. - A functional assessment of Yorktown's wetlands is currently being undertaken.
+- Intruding on sensitive habitat areas, - Interfering with species' ability to feed, - Impeding wetland recharge or discharge, - Altering wetland hydro-periods, - Destroying educational sites, - Interfering with public navigation rights or recreational opportunities, - Destroying or damaging significant views and aesthetics. - Yorktown has developed a more stringent definition of a wetland than the State by including not only areas inundated with water, but also areas over 1,000 square feet with hydric soils and/or having enough water to sustain hydric plants. - A functional assessment of Yorktown's wetlands is currently being undertaken.
 It will examine habitat, flood control, and other functions of wetlands. - The Town has a "Stream Team" that monitors flood/drainage impacts (resulting from upstream development, sedimentation), habitat quality and change, stormwater runoff (water quality, sedimentation), and bank stabilization. - The Town currently has a Stream Study Program with students at the Yorktown Middle School and High School. - The Town is participating in a stream evaluation study being done by the Westchester County Department of Planning, which will examine all the streams in the New Croton watershed.
-The study will culminate in a report on the conditions of streams. - Vernal pools are found through Yorktown.
+The study will culminate in a report on the conditions of streams. - Vernal pools are found throughout Yorktown.
 Vernal pools are seasonal wetlands that are saturated with water during wet periods (particularly in the springtime, due to the combination of snowmelt and rainfall, but also in the fall) but which dry up and disappear the rest of the year.
-They are usually not connected to wetland or waterway systems. - Despite being ephemeral, vernal pools tend to appear in the same locations year after year and serve important hydrological and ecological functions.
-Although lacking fish populations, they often provide temporary homes for frogs, salamanders, birds, and other species, with high levels of biodiversity.
-They are sometimes used as breeding grounds.
-Vernal pools also link larger wetlands, serving as important migratory paths. - Because they are impermanent, it is quite common for vernal pool areas to be developed or cleared. - Yorktown currently does not track the location of vernal pools or regulate development that may occur in vernal pools.
+They are usually not connected to wetland or waterway systems. - Yorktown currently does not track the location of vernal pools or regulate development that may occur in vernal pools.